Hingley baronets

-The Hingley Baronetcy, of Cradley in the Parish of Halesowen in the County of Worcester, was a title in the Baronetage of the United Kingdom.
+The Hingley baronetcy, of Cradley in the Parish of Halesowen in the County of Worcester, was a title in the Baronetage of the United Kingdom.
 It was created on 8 August 1893 for the ironmaster and Liberal politician Benjamin Hingley, with remainder in default of male issue of his own to the male issue of his late brother Hezekiah Hingley.

-He was succeeded according to the special remainder by his nephew, the second Baronet.
+He was succeeded according to the special remainder by his nephew, the 2nd Baronet, eldest son of Hezekiah Hingley.
 On the latter's death in 1918 the title became extinct.